Nihad74/Web-Calendar/README.md

 ## Introduction

 Welcome to the Web Calendar repository!
-This Spring Boot application allows users to manage events through a simple and intuitive web interface.
+This Spring Boot application allows users to manage events.
 Users can post events, retrieve them, delete specific events, get today's events, and retrieve events between two specified dates.

 ## Features
 - Post Events: Users can create and post new events with details such as title, description, date, and time.